MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 ms.author: clhabins
 ---

-# Customizing skip tokens with SkipTokenHandler
+# Customizing skip tokens with `SkipTokenHandler`

 **Applies To**:[!INCLUDE[appliesto-webapi](../../includes/appliesto-webapi-v8.md)]

 Skip tokens are used in server-side paging to keep track of the last record that was sent the client so that it can generate the next page of results.
 The skip token is opaque to the client, this means that the server has freedom to decide what the contents of the skip token should be and how to interpret them.
 ASP.NET Core OData generates by default the skip token by combining the fields and values of the the a reference record.
-However, you can override this behaviour by providing your own custom logic for generating and processing skip tokens.
+However, you can override this behavior by providing your own custom logic for generating and processing skip tokens.

-In this tutorial you'll learn how to customize the skip token logic using a custom `SkipTokenHandler`.
+This tutorial shows how to customize the skip token logic using a custom `SkipTokenHandler`.

+You'll learn:
+:white_check_mark: How ASP.NET Core OData uses `SkipTokenHandler` to generate and handle next links.
+:white_check_mark: How to create a custom `SkipTokenHandler` that extends the `DefaultSkipTokenHandler`
+:white_check_mark: How to configure an ASP.NET Core OData application to use your custom handler

 This tutorial assumes a basic understanding of how to create and run an ASP.NET Core OData 8 application.
 If you're unfamiliar with ASP.NET Core OData 8, you may want to go through the [Getting started](/odata/webapi-8/getting-started) tutorial.